 The skeleton class generator has several limitations that require you to edit its output before using it.
-We are working to correct these bugs.

-- It does not handle enums. - It does not add a super() call in constructors. - It does not add type variable declarations in static methods.
+- It does not handle enums. - It does not add a super () call in constructors. - It does not add type variable declarations in static methods.